 What is Marsala Wine & Is There a Good Substitute?

 Marsala Wine is a fortified wine, meaning a distilled spirit (brandy) is added to it, and is made in Sicily.
-Although it can be used for sipping, most of us typically think of it, and use it, as a cooking wine.
+Although it can be used for sipping, it is typically used as a cooking wine.
 I know it always makes me think of one of my favorite Italian dishes, Marsala Chicken.
 Using Marsala wine in this dish lends a unique nutty flavor, and helps create a richer flavor in the final product.
 But if you don’t want to bother buying it or don’t wish to use alcohol when cooking, don’t worry.
 The flavor is noticeable in this dish, but not all together necessary.
 The simplicity of the buttery herbs and salt & pepper work well enough on their own to make this dish taste flavorful and rich.

 There are sweet and dry Marsala wines, but for this dish make sure you pick up the most commonly found dry Marsala wine.
 A decent bottle is only about $10 and can be found at any major market, but I in fact found a bottle at Trader Joe’s for $5.99!
 If you keep it stored in a cool, dry and dark place like a cabinet or pantry, it will keep for a month or two, so don’t fret when you find you’ve still got over half a bottle full after making this.